On the Offensive – Preventing Business Identity Theft

 - You can’t file taxes or claim an extension because a return was already filed using your EIN

-- You receive tax documents that don’t match what you have
+- Tax documents don’t match what you have

 - Unauthorized withdrawals from company accounts